Engee documentation

 C Function

-Usage of C-code in models
+Usage of C code in models.

 Description

-When connecting a dynamic library that uses internal static variables, make sure that it provides an API for initialising/deinitialising these variables.
+When connecting a dynamic library that uses internal static variables, you should make sure that it provides an API for initialising/deinitialising these variables.
 The corresponding functions should be called in the StartCode and TerminateCode tabs of the source code editor.
 Otherwise, static variables will retain their last values between simulations, which may lead to incorrect results when the model is rerun.

 Usage